bbzaffari/MMIO-tripleDes-VHDL-core/README.md

 # 🧩 Signal Mapping in VHDL and Register Binding

+This project implements a **memory-mapped interface** between a 3DES hardware encryption core (written in VHDL) and a processor (e.g., RISC-V) via low-level C bindings.

 ## Signal Mapping
 ##### The VHDL process that maps read/write operations to internal hardware signals

-This project implements a **memory-mapped interface** between a 3DES hardware encryption core (written in VHDL) and a processor (e.g., RISC-V) via low-level C bindings.
-The goal is to expose the hardware
+This pattern follows the classical ***`memory-mapped I/O`*** architecture, where:

+- Software performs reads/writes to fixed memory addresses (via `volatile uint32_t*` in C).
+- Hardware (VHDL) listens to those addresses and either:
+  - **Latches** the written value into internal signals.
+  - **Returns** current status or result values during a read.

+This design decouples the processor from the internals of the crypto core, and provides a **clean interface contract** between the software and hardware domains.

 [minimal-HF-RISC-V/riscv/sim/tdes_tb.vhd](https://github.com/bbzaffari/minimal-HF-RISC-V/blob/6a5041a4e47189d85cda550ba80e718dcd1fe7e8/riscv/sim/tdes_tb.vhd)